Quivr/Android-Week-View/README.md

 # This project is no longer being maintained.

-Some bugs might get still get fixed, as we are still using this library.
+Some bugs might still get fixed, as we are still using this library.
 But we do not have the time or in-house skills to actively maintain it.

 Android Week View
 =================